Louisiana

 Can I Shoot Down a Drone Over My Property in Louisiana?

 No. Federal law, not Louisiana law, controls this question, and the answer is the same everywhere in the United States.
 The Aircraft Sabotage Act, 18 U.S.C.
 Section 32, makes it a federal felony to willfully damage, destroy, or disable an "aircraft," and the FAA has classified drones as aircraft within the National Airspace System since 2012.
 A conviction carries up to 20 years in federal prison, a fine of up to $250,000, and permanent loss of Second Amendment rights as a convicted felon.
 Federal prosecutors rarely bring a full Section 32 charge over a neighbor's hobby drone; publicized incidents, like the 2015 "Kentucky Drone Slayer" case, typically end in reduced or dismissed state charges instead.
 That outcome reflects prosecutorial discretion, not a legal right to shoot down a drone.
 The drone owner's federal civil suit in that case, Boggs v.
-Meredith, was dismissed in 2017 for lack of federal subject-matter jurisdiction; the court never ruled on whether a drone over private land is a trespass, so the underlying question remains unresolved nationally.
+Merideth, was dismissed in 2017 for lack of federal subject-matter jurisdiction; the court never ruled on whether a drone over private land is a trespass, so the underlying question remains unresolved nationally.

 No Louisiana statute, including the 2025 mitigation authority added to R.S.
 14:337, authorizes a private property owner to disable or shoot down a drone.
 That authority runs to law enforcement agencies only, and only under the specific threat conditions described above.